Jam851/VS-Code-Files-3-Months/BASICS OF MYSQL/Basic_Commands.md

 // to create a new table.
 <dataType> : INTEGER, DECIMAL(10, 2), VARCHAR(15), DATE, ENUM("Male", "Female", "Other")
 <descriptors> : DEFAULT <default value>, NOT NULL
+                [ 'id INT AUTO_INCREMENT PRIMARY KEY' to make a numeric column id which auto-increments on new entry. ]

 INSERT INTO <table name> (<column names>[in order]) VALUES (<values>[in order]);
 [ for multiple entries: VALUES (<values for entry 1>), (<values for entry 2>), ... ]